agent18/agent18.github.io/_posts/2018-10-19-how-to-deliberate-practice.markdown

 carcinogenic".
 I ran away from "carcinogenic food" ever since.
 I didn't even check it.
 I didn't need to?

+I stopped wearing earplugs because I was afraid they would cause ear infection and suffered a plethora of distraction.
+The difference is quite a lot with and without this device.

 There are a lot of students and people in my city who smoke.
 Usually while biking, or driving cars or outside buildings (almost in front of the door).
 During all these times I have come to experience